aerosayan/EON-OS/README.md

 ### Why the name EON OS?
 Because this is an educational / learning kernel/OS, this will not be as powerfull as Microsoft/GNU-Linux.</br>
-And it will probably take me, by myself, an eon to make it powerful as Linux/Microsoft.</br>
+And it will probably take me, by myself, an EON (billion years) to make it powerful as Linux/Microsoft.</br>
 Still, this is my project and as of 09-SEP-2018 it has helped me learn a lot of things.</br>

 ### Tools required
+DEV:
-+ Make build system
++ Make : Build system,
-+ NASM compiler
++ NASM : compiler,
-+ QEMU virtualization system
++ QEMU : Virtualization system,
++ ld   : Dynamic Linker from linux,

+DEBUG:
++ ndisasm or any other disassembler capable of disassembling 32 bit flat binary

 #### Started on  08-SEP-2018
-### Current status
+### Milestones
 Date : 09-SEP-2018 </br>
 + Build system works,
 + Virtualization system works,